csc-training/summerschool/gpu/docs/01-introduction-new.md

 - Also possible to write GPU kernels in Python syntax
 - NVIDIA support mature, AMD support experimental

-# How to Use a GPU: High-Level APIs – Python Frameworks
+# How to Use a GPU: High-Level APIs – Python

 Numba